10 Times You Shouldn’t Use Antibacterial Wipes

 Don’t waste your wipes

 As people around the world become vastly more attentive to cleaning, they’re buying antibacterial wipes as fast as retailers can keep them stocked.
 People are using them to wipe down everything, in the hopes that it’ll make their homes a little cleaner and safer.
 And, of course, we get it—they’re certainly easy to use.
 But while they’re a great cleaning tool, there are a few times when you’re far better off choosing something else.
-Of course, we still love wipes under the right circumstances—and here’s why Clorox wipes are so good at killing germs.

 When you wipe a surface with an antibacterial wipe, you see a gratifying smudge of grime on the white rag.
 What you don’t see is what’s left behind—chemicals.
 “The major reason that I believe people should not use antibacterial wipes as an everyday go-to wipe is that we are seeing an increase in antibiotic-resistant bacteria,” says chemist John Manolas, co-owner of Whyte Gate.
 “Some of the blame for this phenomenon goes to antibacterial soaps and wipes.
 Most surfaces will probably be equally germ-free after regular cleaning with soap and water or other household cleaners,” he says.
 Manolas also stresses that parents shouldn’t use the wipes on children’s toys because kids are likely to put the toys in their mouths.